devxris/Carousel-Like-UI/README.md

 # Carousel-Like-UI
-UIKit: Build carousel like UI by UICollectionView
+1. UIKit: Build carousel like UI by UICollectionView
+2. Parse: Working with Parse (back4App.com)